pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

        "navbar_end": ["navbar-icon-links.html", "search-field.html"]
    }

 .. note::

    By default the search bar is positioned in the sidebar since this is more suitable for large navigation bars.
+   Thus, if you plan to move it to the nabvar, rember to initialize the sidebar without such template to avoid duplication.

 Configure the search bar text
 =============================